barturba/passboard_app/MACOS_CODESIGN_GUIDE.md

 2. Certificate not properly installed
 3. Missing Apple Developer Program membership

-**For professional enterprise use, proper code signing is essential for security and trust.** 🔐
+**For professional use, proper code signing is essential for security and trust.** 🔐